J.P. Crawford Player Props: Mariners vs. Pirates

 J.P.
 Crawford At The Plate

+- Crawford leads Seattle with an OBP of .361 this season while batting .248 with 28 walks and 26 runs scored.

-- Among the qualifying hitters in MLB play, his batting average ranks 106th, his on-base percentage ranks 43rd, and he is 150th in the league in slugging.
+- Among the qualified hitters in MLB action, he ranks 98th in batting average, 37th in on-base percentage, and 132nd in slugging.

-- He has hit a home run in two of 48 games played this season, and in 1.1% of his plate appearances.

-- In 25.0% of his games this year, Crawford has had at least one RBI.
-He's picked up more than one in 10.4% and driven in three or more of his team's runs in two contests.
+- In 59.2% of his 49 games this season, Crawford has picked up at least one hit.
+He's also had 11 multi-hit games.

+- Crawford has picked up an RBI in 26.5% of his games this year, with more than one RBI in 12.2% of his games.
+He has also driven in three or more runs in two contests.

-- He has scored in 19 of 48 games this year, and more than once 5 times.
+- In 20 of 49 games this year, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.